 Even in a controlled profession, accessing a single web page and a product that points in the right direction to a competent lawyer is better than sifting through Google search results pages.
-It takes a lot of time to search for local family lawyers in Ontario or British Columbia, Canada.
+It takes a lot of time to search for local lawyers in Canada and China.
 Further, how do you know who is the right lawyer?

 It’s not clear, though, that this will be carried out for larger clients or more complex cases.
 Confidentiality, conflict, and privacy issues, as well as the more complex personal relationship and networking dynamics of larger clients and firms, will hinder the public sharing of information.